Select Page

 Natercia Rodrigues, MD, MSc, P’35, P’34, P’34 Natercia Rodrigues, MD, MSc is a family physician at UR/Manhattan Square Family Medicine.
 She is also an Assistant Professor, seeing patients, teaching residents, and medical and graduate students.
 Natercia also coaches new faculty in clinical communication.
 In addition to her M.D., she completed her Master of Science in Medical Humanities and Bioethics and teaches Visual Arts in Healthcare.
 This graduate course focuses on the role of close observation and presence in interactions with patients.
 It uses artwork to guide in-close looking, sitting with discomfort, and exploring the complicated history of medicine.
 Natercia has a strong interest in bridging arts and medicine, the practice of slowing down, and making a commitment to community health in her downtown Rochester practice.
 She enjoys living in the city with her husband and three children who are all students at Harley, Francis ’35, and twins Lucas ’34 and Max ’34.

 Allie is a member of a long-standing Harley family.
 Among the Harley graduates in her family are her grandparents, Mrs. Allis VanVoorhis D’Amanda ’49 and Louis D’Amanda ’47; her parents, Mr. John F. D’Amanda ’75 and Ms. Kathy Durfee D’Amanda ’76; and her siblings, James L. D’Amanda ’05 and Louis D’Amanda III ’09.
-As an alumna and now a parent at Harley, Allie has been a valued source of ideas as a member of the Development Committee and as Blast! co-chair and sub-committee member.
-Allie and her husband, Evan, are parents of Emma Sacks ’35 and Jake Sacks ’32.
+Allie and her husband Evan are proud parents of son Jake Sacks and daughter Emma Lou Sacks ’35.

 Jennifer Schwartzott, P’26 is an attorney, and a partner at Bond, Schoeneck, & King, PLLC.
 Jen has more than 20 years of experience counseling clients facing significant litigation exposure and also serves as outside general counsel for multiple private and municipal entities, including more than a dozen school districts.
 She is experienced in representing hospitals, physicians, nurses, physician’s assistants and other medical providers in medical malpractice lawsuits, professional discipline matters and other commercial disputes.
 Above all, Jen is a trusted advisor who assists clients to manage risk and achieve their desired outcomes.
 Earlier in her career, Jen taught legal writing as an Adjunct Professor at the University of Maryland School of Law.
 She attended the University of Maryland School of Law receiving her J.D. with honors, 2001, and Ithaca College receiving her B.A., magna cum laude, 1998.
 Prior to joining the Board, Jen served on the Harley By-Laws Review Committee.
 Jen joined the Board in 2020, and has served on the Executive Committee as Secretary since 2021.
 She and her husband, Marvin, have two children, Mary ’26 and Max.